Tipping Cycles

-\textbf{Ecological systems are studied using many different approaches and mathematical tools \cite{geary}.
-One approach, based on the Jacobian of Lotka-Volterra type models \cite{lotka25}, has been a staple of mathematical ecology for years, leading to many ideas such as on questions of system stability \cite{may72}.
-Instability in such systems is determined by the presence of an eigenvalue of the community matrix lying in the right half plane.
+\textbf{Ecological systems are studied using many different approaches and mathematical tools.
+One approach, based on the Jacobian of Lotka-\\Volterra type models, has been a staple of mathematical ecology for years, leading to many ideas such as on questions of system stability.
+Instability in such methods is determined by the presence of an eigenvalue of the community matrix lying in the right half plane.
 The coefficients of the characteristic polynomial derived from community matrices contain information related to the specific matrix elements that play a greater destabilising role.
 Yet the destabilising circuits, or cycles, constructed by multiplying these elements together, form only a subset of all the feedback loops comprising a given system.
 This paper looks at the destabilising feedback loops in predator-prey, mutualistic and competitive systems in terms of sets of the matrix elements to explore how sign structure affects how the elements contribute to instability.
-An analytic method is then described in which a variable acting on the self-regulating terms of a community matrix enables one, depending on the field of the maximal eigenvalue, to either determine the size of the key feedback that leads to the system's tipping point, or narrows down the search space.}\\
+This leads to quite rich combinatorial structure among the destabilising cycle sets as set size grows within the coefficients of the characteristic polynomial.}\\

-Within mathematical ecology, one approach \cite{geary} to represent predator-prey, mutualistic and competitive systems is through the community matrix, a real-valued square matrix representing the linearisation of Lotka-Volterra type dynamic equations \cite{lotka25}.
+Within mathematical ecology, one approach [2] to represent predator-prey, mutualistic and competitive systems is through the community matrix, a real-valued square matrix representing the linearisation of Lotka-Volterra type dynamic equations ([4],[8]).
 Each of the forms is represented through differing sign conventions as can be seen in the following $3 \times 3$ examples: